NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### [StepC WA](#stepc-wa) -> [WA123](#wa123)
-Using the Weapon Action after a [Step Couter Weapon Action](#stepc-wa) increases the total potency of the counter by making use of [Slayer cancel timings](#frame-data).
+Using the Weapon Action after a [Step Couter Weapon Action](#stepc-wa) increases the total potency of the counter and recovers some additonal {term}`PP`.

 ```{hint}
 You can cancel out of the StepC WA animation with another WA input safely at 0.82 seconds.